Website Manager

 Article 8- Property and Fund Disbursement

 Section 2.
-In regard to MBSA expenses, Board members will report for approval expenses in excess of
+In regard to MBSA expenses, Board members will report for approval of expenses beyond their

 Article 9- Participant Fees